wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 ctx.clearRect(0,0, canvas.width, canvas.height)
 ```

-That clears the amount, the width and the height, based on starting at the top left hand corner, everytime it runs, it clears the canvas for us.
+That clears the amount, the width and the height, based on starting at the top left hand corner, every time it runs, it clears the canvas for us.

 It is working pretty well.
 It is a bit jumpy right now, it used to be a lot better, they're still working on it.
 The eyes, nose, and mouth values were working very well for Wes for a while, but currently they're really weird.